AI Dubbing is becoming

 - Single-market content strategy may be structurally inefficient for AI-dubbing-suitable verticals.
 Streamers already operate multi-market; the more relevant frame is that the marginal cost of adding a 7th language approaches zero as AI dubbing matures.
 Strategy shifts from "which markets to enter" to "how many to operate simultaneously."

 - Dubbing's viral coefficient may exceed voice cloning and avatars.
-Within Perso AI's data, the 96% share rate across 316,856 projects suggests dubbing's distribution-stage role is structurally more viral than creation-stage AI media tools — though this comparison is based on Perso AI's behavioral patterns, not direct head-to-head testing.
+Looking at Perso AI's data, the 96% share rate across 316,856 projects suggests dubbing's distribution-stage role is structurally more viral than creation-stage AI media tools — though this comparison is based on Perso AI's behavioral patterns, not direct head-to-head testing.

 - The multi-language adoption gap is the LTV multiplier.
-Median Perso AI pro creator at 1 language, average 2.43 (heavy-tail), top 1% sub-sample (n=47) at 15.
-The directional gap matches the expansion-revenue thesis frame from Lenny Rachitsky and Bessemer.
+The gap between Perso AI's median creator (1 language) and top 1% cohort (15) shown in Finding 03 maps directly onto the expansion-revenue thesis from Lenny Rachitsky and Bessemer.

 - Vertical specialization may be the next category split, signaled by distinct language geographies in Perso AI's data.
 Horizontal AI dubbing tools may face vertical specialists in 12–24 months — though external corroboration would strengthen this prediction.